-- Notes

-- (1) Program Requirements (±150)

-- Education Core (60)
+Education Core (★60)

-- Native Studies Core (51)

-- Minor $(\bigstar 18)$ Options (21)
+Minor (★18)

+Options (\21)
-- (2) Courses in the IPT should be taken prior to Education Core II.
-Education Core II should be taken prior to the APT.

-- (3) Students enrolled in a Professional Term cannot exceed 15 maximum course load.

-- Students in this program select one of the following minors: Second Languages/Cree, Native Studies, Intercultural Education, or Social Studies.

-- (5) Students with Cree as a minor must complete NS 152, 252, and 352 before Year 4.
+- (3) Courses in the IPT should be taken prior to Education Core II.
+Education Core II should be taken prior to the APT. - Students enrolled in a Professional Term cannot exceed ★15 maximum course - Students in this program select one of the following minors: Second Languages/ Cree, Native Studies, Intercultural Education, or Social Studies. - (6) Students with Cree as a minor must complete NS 152, 252, and 352 before Year 4.